From head to tail in search of piRNAs

 To avoid passing incorrect genetic information to their offspring, animals have evolved a number of protective mechanisms to maintain the integrity of their genomes.
 In particular, small non-coding RNAs known as piwi-interacting RNAs (piRNAs for short) help safeguard the genome by silencing transposable elements, mobile DNA sequences that, like viruses, can alter, replicate and spread throughout the genome.

-Timothy Ravasi from the KAUST Environmental Epigenetic Program (KEEP) in the Biological and Environmental Science and Engineering Division (BESE) and colleagues have now reported the presence of piRNAs in an unexpected place—the adult mouse brain1.
+Timothy Ravasi from KAUST and colleagues have now reported the presence of piRNAs in an unexpected place—the adult mouse brain.

 Ravasi and his team decided to look for piRNAs in mouse brain tissues at adult and two postnatal developmental stages.
 Using the latest sequencing technologies, the researchers could only confirm the expression of piRNAs in the adult mouse brain tissues.